damazz/HQCA/README.md

 pyscf  >= 1.7.4

 Optionally:
-graph_tool >= 2.35
-Maple 202x, with QuantumChemistry module for SDP purification
+graph_tool >= 2.35  (conda installation recommended, needed for reduced tomography schemes) Maple 2021, with QuantumChemistry module

 ### Installing:
 Requires python3 and the above modules.
 Using the quantum computer should be set up by yourself through the IBM Quantum Experience and running the load_account command.